umer-fa/abs_docker/docs/api/ERRORS.md

 API_CONTROLLER_DISABLED | This endpoint is currently disabled | n/a
 INTERNAL_ERROR  | An internal error has occurred | n/a
 PLATFORM_ACCESS_ERROR | An error occurred while retrieving API access triggers | n/a
-ALREADY_LOGGED_IN | You are already logged in! | Redirect user to authenticated screen (i.e. dashboard) RECAPTCHA_REQ | ReCaptcha validation is required | n/a
-RECAPTCHA_FAILED | ReCaptcha validation was failed | Reset reCaptcha on user screen
+AUTH_NOT_LOGGED_IN | You are not logged in | Redirect to login page AUTH_USER_RETRIEVE_ERROR | Failed to retrieve authenticated user | Redirect to login page AUTH_TOKEN_MISMATCH | Session lost; You have logged into a different device | Redirect to login page AUTH_USER_DISABLED | Your account is disabled; Contact support | Redirect to login page AUTH_USER_TIMEOUT | Your session has timed out | Redirect to login page AUTH_USER_OTP | 2FA authentication is required | Redirect to 2FA page AUTH_USER_2FA_NOT_SETUP | User has not enabled 2FA authentication | Redirect to dashboard page 2FA_TOTP_REQ | TOTP code is required | Focus on input field 2FA_TOTP_INVALID | TOTP code is invalid | Focus on input field 2FA_TOTP_USED | This TOTP is already used | Focus on input field ALREADY_LOGGED_IN | You are already logged in! | Redirect user to authenticated screen (i.e. dashboard) RECAPTCHA_REQ | ReCaptcha validation is required | n/a RECAPTCHA_FAILED | ReCaptcha validation was failed | Reset reCaptcha on user screen